mchav/dataframe/docs/coming_from_polars.md

 ### Round trip test

-To test our CSV IO we'll create a dataframe programtically, write it to a CSV file, then read the CSV file back again.
+To test our CSV IO we'll create a dataframe programmatically, write it to a CSV file, then read the CSV file back again.

 In polars this looks like: